 How much does a resin crown cost?

-Resin crowns in the US cost around $300.
-Resin is an affordable type of dental crown, however since it wears out relatively easily, you might want to consider some other type of crown.
+Resin crowns in the United States cost around $300.
+Resin is an affordable type of dental crown, however since it wears out relatively easily, chances are you are going to need a replacement crown within a few years.

 This is both inconvenient and should be considered when thinking about the long term cost of a crown.

 A patient talking about her composite resin restoration.
 Duration: 1:20.

 You might also be interested in:

 The price of a dental crown depends on many factors.
 Read our article to find out more about what affects the cost of a dental crown.